AmirRezaZahedi/AdaptiveSeamCarving/README.md

    ```bash
    pip install opencv-python-headless numpy scikit-image pillow
    ```
-3. **Sample Dataset**
+3. **Sample Dataset**:
-    In the sample_dataset folder, each subfolder should be named according to the image category (e.g., Diana).
-Each subfolder should contain the saliency map and depth map for the corresponding images.
+   In the `sample_dataset` folder, each subfolder should be named according to the image category (e.g., Diana).
+Each subfolder should contain the saliency map and depth map for the corresponding images. 🗂️

 ### Usage

 1. **Run the Application**: